Contract

 Credits

-You can earn a minimum of 24 and maximum of 32 ECTS per semester at CES.
+You can earn a minimum of 24 and maximum of 32 ECTS credits per semester at CES.
 This is considered a full semester workload and usually transfers back as 15 American credit hours.
 CES advisors help students select classes to meet the requirements of their home university.

 High academic standard